 - You may submit your application even if all of your letters have not yet been received, but your application will not be considered complete until the letters have arrived.
 In addition, you will be notified via email when a recommendation has been submitted.

-Your professional experience and responsibilities, and how the Master of Science in Construction Administration will enhance your performance in your present position; and
+- Your professional experience and responsibilities, and how the M.S. in Construction Administration will enhance your performance in your present position; and

 They are not required upon application submission; however, standard exams are a useful indicator of academic ability and applicants are strongly encouraged to consider submitting scores to further support their candidacy and strengthen their application.